 - Carbon-Storing – one planting a year can sequester and store approximately 5 tC02/hectare/year.

 - Local – The shorter the supply chain, the better.
-Our bales travel 40 to 60 km from field to job site.
+Our bales travel 40 to 60 km from field to house.

 - Natural & Non-Toxic – Made by Nature, straw contains no harmful off-gassing chemicals.

-- Excellent Thermal Performance – R-30 means exceptional indoor comfort – warm in the winter, cold in the summer, and no drafts.
+- Excellent Thermal Performance – R-30 means exceptional indoor comfort – warm in the winter and cool in the summer with no drafts.

 - Highly Regenerative – Straw is annually renewable in Ontario.

 - Abundant – No supply chain issues.

 - Fire Rating – Plastered straw bale walls surpass the 45 min rating required by the Ontario Building Code for residential construction.